About PBIDS

 COVID-19 Response

-The platform pivots to become a sentinel system for SARS-CoV-2, guiding national mitigation measures.
+The platform pivots to become a sentinel system for SARS-CoV-2, supporting national mitigation efforts.

 2024